Rob-Lando/donk.tradr/crypto-historical-data-load/kraken/README.md

     # incrementally load latest ohlcvt data to sqlite db via kraken public api
     # incremental code block can be run individually as much as needed to keep
     # database somewhat up to date, eventually i'd like to have this set up to
-    # run on a schedule (perhaps with something like Airflow).
+    # run on a schedule (perhaps with something like Schtasks on Windows - no need for anything overkill).

     batch_incremental_load(pair = "".join(pair),
                             intervals = kraken_public_api_intervals,